awsdocs/amazon-efs-user-guide/doc_source/get-started-file-sync.md

 # Amazon EFS File Sync<a name="get-started-file-sync"></a>

-Using Amazon EFS File Sync, you can easily and efficiently sync files from an existing source file system into a destination Amazon EFS file system\.
-The source file system can be on\-premises or in the cloud\.
-With EFS File Sync, you can migrate file\-based applications to Amazon EC2 and sync existing datasets into Amazon EFS\.
+Using Amazon EFS File Sync, you can copy files from an existing on\-premises or in\-cloud file system into an Amazon EFS file system\.
 EFS File Sync copies your file data, and also file system metadata such as ownership, timestamps, and access permissions\.
+You can copy your files over the internet or AWS Direct Connect with relative security and efficiency\.
+For information about how to use AWS Direct Connect , see [Walkthrough 5: Create and Mount a File System On\-Premises with AWS Direct Connect](efs-onpremises.md)\.

+**Topics**
 + [Requirements for EFS File Sync](#file-sync-requirements)
 + [EFS File Sync Architecture](#file-sync-architecture)